umputun/docker-logger/README.md

 ## Install

-Copy provided [docker-compose.yml](https://github.com/umputun/docker-logger/blob/master/docker-compose.yml), customize if needed and run it with `docker-compose up -d`.
+Copy provided [docker-compose.yml](https://github.com/umputun/docker-logger/blob/master/docker-compose.yml), customize if needed and run with `docker-compose up -d`.
 By default `docker-logger` will collect all logs from containers and put it to `./logs` directory.

 ## Customization